1865-1877: Reconstruction and Rights

 What would like today be like if Reconstruction had continued to be as successful as it was at the beginning?
 How does its failure continue to impact the U.S. today?

 • Du Bois, W.E.B.
 (1935).
-Black Reconstruction in America: AN Essay Toward a History of the Part Which Black Folk Played in the Attempt to Reconstruct Democracy in America, 1860-1880.
+Black Reconstruction in America: An Essay Toward a History of the Part Which Black Folk Played in the Attempt to Reconstruct Democracy in America, 1860-1880.
 New York.

 • Emberton, C. (2016).
 Unwriting the Freedom Narrative: A Review Essay.
 Journal of Southern History 82: 377–94.